 But most folks can’t even fathom saving money right now.
 With the economy in the tank‚ many Americans are jobless‚ some have mounting medical bills‚ and many frankly are just unable to put money away for savings.

-These people might want to consider bankruptcy in Los Angeles.
+These people might want to consider bankruptcy in Woodland Hills.
 By filing and completing bankruptcy‚ a person’s debts are discharged‚ enabling him or her to move on with life without the stress of creditors calling and lenders harassing.
 The consumer can improve his or her credit score and again qualify for loans without absurd interest rates.

-Consulting with an experienced Los Angeles bankruptcy lawyer is the first step.
+Consulting with an experienced Woodland Hills bankruptcy lawyer is the first step.
 An attorney can determine whether you qualify for bankruptcy and what steps must be taken in order for you to have the best resolution going forward.

 According to the article‚ which was based on a study out of Toronto‚ making one goal to save money is more effective than having several goals.
 Most people end up trying to figure out which goal is more important and end up spreading their savings so thin they don’t accomplish much.